mspiller23/MEE-342-Final-Project/Phase-3-Report.md

 No major assembly failures occurred.
 The main assembly limitation was that the prototype used simplified printed features instead of final mechanical components.
 In particular, the housing used clearance holes instead of bearings, and the gear and shaft connections did not use keyways.

 The motorized version improved the demonstration, but it also made the limitations of the printed prototype more important.
-Under motorized operation, alignment, shaft support, adhesive strength, gear lash, and wheel traction matter more than they do during slow manual testing.
+Under motorized operation, alignment, shaft support, adhesive strength, gear play, and wheel traction matter more than they do during slow manual testing.

 ---